 Businesses are increasingly driven by an imperative to collect personal information.
 This can help drive sales by personalizing marketing, predicting people’s behaviour, and influencing their choices.
 Cookies are a way to help achieve all of these things.

-Before we look at some the treatment of cookies around the world, there are a few things to keep in mind.
+Before we look at some treatment of cookies around the world, there are a few things to keep in mind.

 Technically Necessary Cookies